tonethar/IGME-330-Fall-2023/notes/react-intro.md

 - You can `npm i` the react, webpack, babel packages ...
 - You'd also need to create a buncha config files ...
-  - ... and do a lot og googling to figure out the proper settings ..
+  - ... and do a lot of googling to figure out the proper settings ..
 - Here's an (out of date) example - so just look, don't try:
   - https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm
 - NB: in IGME-430 we usually build our "toolchains" like this, from scratch